Latest Articles

 Psychological theories and research interested in the study of how people learn and what keeps them motivated to achieve their goals can prove to be of immense beneficial support for anyone interested in bending their minds, perceptions and behaviour to serve them better.
 Applying psychological science to increase personal and organisational productivity is bound to guarantee overall success and maximise capacities.

-Rolland Viau’s Theory of Motivation
+The Key Principles of Rolland Viau’s Theory of Motivation

 Inspired by the sociocognitive approaches to learning, Rolland Viau proposes an innovative motivation model in the context of acquiring information and completing goals.